 Although primary consideration is given to undergraduate grade point average and LSAT score, the Admissions Committee recognizes that these factors are not always indicative of motivation, character, and capability.
 Other factors which have significant impact on admission decisions are the type of courses completed, grade patterns, extracurricular and community activities, honors, work experience, military achievements, graduate studies, and adjustment to individual hardship.
 The Admissions Committee also considers your personal qualities that suggest you will be a successful student and a competent attorney.

 You are required to complete a Creighton University School of Law Application for Admission.
-You can complete the Application for Admission using the Law School Admission Council's (LSAC) Electronic Applications.
+You can complete the Application for Admission using the Law School Admission Council's (LSAC) Electronic Flexible Application.
 Applications submitted to LSAC for transmission to Creighton University School of Law will be considered postmarked on the day they are electronically submitted.
-Or, if you prefer, you can print a paper copy of our application and send it in to our Admissions Office:
+We recommend applying electronically through the LSAC.
+However, if you prefer, you can print a paper copy of our application and send it in to our Admissions Office:

 Personal Statement and Resume